 You can vote your shares in two ways: either by proxy or in person at the Annual Meeting by written ballot.
 If you choose to vote by proxy, you may do so by mail, using the internet or by telephone.
 Each of these procedures is more fully explained below.
-Even if you plan to attend the Annual Meeting, the Board recommends that you vote by proxy by using the WHITE proxy card accompanying this proxy statement.
+Even if you plan to attend the Annual Meeting, the Board recommends that you vote by proxy.